Thames Water: nationalisation is not the way forward says new chairman

 Appearing before MPs on Wednesday, Sir Adrian said "public ownership seems to be the answer to many questions, I think when you conduct a real evaluation, I think private ownership is still the way forward".

-He added: "I can understand frustration of customers who want to see improvements, we would love to be able to deliver all those improvements overnight but it will take time."
+"I can understand frustration of customers who want to see improvements, we would love to be able to deliver all those improvements overnight but it will take time," Sir Adrian added, who is the former chairman of Aviva and outgoing boss of Manchester Airports Group.

 There has been speculation that if Thames Water failed to secure fresh funds it could be temporarily taken over by the government until a new buyer is found, in what is called a special administration regime (SAR).